 Enabling System Restore:

 To enable system restore in Windows 10, follow the steps below.

 Search for System Restore using Cortana in your Windows 10.
 From there, click on Create a restore point.

-A System Properties window will appear containing the settings for restore point.
-Inside this window, navigate to Protection Settings and make it sure that protection is enabled on your Local Disk C (System Drive).
+A System Properties window will appear, containing the settings for the restore point.
+Inside this window, navigate to the Protection Settings and ensure that protection is enabled on your Local Disk C (System Drive).

 If it is disabled, select that disk and click on Configure button to enable the protection.
 You should also allocate the maximum disk space for system protection.
 You can set it to whatever value you want.
 Click on Apply and OK afterwards to apply the settings.

 Now, the system will create a restore point automatically whenever an alteration happens inside your Windows.